 - Markle, D. M. and B. M. Jenks.
 2004.
 Impact of Preceding Crops on Incidence and Severity of Disease in Canola.
 North Dakota Oilseed Council Meeting.
 February.
 Minot, North Dakota. - Mazurek, S.A. and B. M. Jenks.
 2006.
 Impact of Preceding Crops on Incidence and Severity of Disease in Canola.
 NCGA Canola Forum.
 January.
 Minot, North Dakota. - Mazurek, S.A. and B. M. Jenks.
 2006.
 Impact of Preceding Crops on Incidence and Severity of Disease in Canola.
 Board of Visitors Annual Meeting.
 January.
 Minot, North Dakota. - Mazurek, S.A. and B. M. Jenks.
 2006.
 Impact of Preceding Crops on Incidence and Severity of Disease in Canola.
 NCREC Canola Field Day.
 June.
 Minot, North Dakota. - Markle, D. M. and B. M. Jenks.
 2006.
 Impact of Preceding Crops on Incidence and Severity of Disease in Canola.
 American Society of Agronomy Annual Meeting.
-November 13-16.
+November.
 Indianapolis, Indiana. - Mazurek, S.A. and B. M. Jenks.
 2007.
 Impact of Preceding Crops on Incidence and Severity of Disease in Canola.
 Board of Visitors Annual Meeting.
 January.
 Minot, North Dakota. - Mazurek, S.A. and B. M. Jenks.
 2007.
 Impact of Preceding Crops on Incidence and Severity of Disease in Canola.
 NCREC Canola Field Day.
 June.
-Minot, North Dakota. - Mazurek, S.A. and B. M. Jenks.
-2007.
-Impact of Preceding Crops on Incidence and Severity of Disease in Canola.
-NCGA North Dakota-Minnesota Canola Researchers Meeting.
-October 17.
-Fargo, North Dakota.
+Minot, North Dakota.